raz0red/jsvecx/README.md

 JSVecX i a JavaScript port of the VecX emulator.
-The emulator was ported from the original C version as developed by Valavan Manohararajah to JavaScript and the HTML5 canvas element (no flash or other pLugins are required).
+The emulator was ported from the original C version as developed by Valavan Manohararajah to JavaScript and the HTML5 canvas element (no flash or other plugins are required).

 The port is pretty CPU intensive, so you will need a modern computer with Chrome, Firefox, Opera, or a recent version of Safari.